 In addition to using all of the tools and technology available to modern medicine, D.O.s have a strongly holistic philosophy and practice osteopathic manipulative medicine – a distinctive system of hands-on diagnosis and treatment which focuses specifically on the musculoskeletal system.

 Osteopathic manipulative medicine is an outgrowth of two basic concepts that undergird the osteopathic approach to health:

 - Structure influences function, which means that if there is an imbalance, injury or other problem in one part of the body’s structure, it will affect function in that area – and sometimes elsewhere in the body, as well.

 - The body has an innate capacity for self-healing.
 Thus, the object of osteopathic manipulation is to eliminate or reduce impediments to proper structure and function, in order to promote the body’s own self-healing mechanisms.

 The majority of D.O.s practice general or family medicine, general internal medicine, or general pediatrics with a special focus on providing care in rural and urban underserved areas.
 Other osteopathic physicians choose to specialize in a wide range of practice areas, including emergency medicine, anesthesiology, obstetrics and gynecology, psychiatry, and surgery.
 All D.O.s receive a strong educational grounding in primary care, building a foundation which many believe makes them better physicians, regardless of specialty. (source: Explore Health Careers)

 Learning More About Osteopathic Medicine

 Osteopathic medical applicants are required to take the Medical College Admission Test (MCAT).
-For information about the MCAT exam, please visit the MCAT website.
-You can also find more information by reviewing the most recent PreHealth MCAT Workshop (Password can be found on the Homepage of your MedAppTrak Account).
+For information about the MCAT exam, please visit the MCAT2015 website and the PreHealth Program Preparing for the MCAT2015 page.